-The Wallace Collection is a national museum which displays the art collections brought together by the first four Marquesses of Hertford and Sir Richard Wallace, thought to be the illegitimate son of the 4th Marquess.
+The Wallace Collection is a national museum which displays the art collections brought together by the first four marquesses of Hertford and Sir Richard Wallace, the likely illegitimate son of the 4th Marquess.
 It was bequeathed to the British nation by Lady Wallace, Sir Richard’s widow, in 1897.

 The Founders of the Wallace Collection

 Although some important works of art now in the Wallace Collection were acquired in the eighteenth century by the 1st and 2nd Marquesses of Hertford (for example some paintings by Canaletto, Reynolds and Gainsborough), the first member of the family to show a real interest in art was the 3rd Marquess.
 A friend of the Prince Regent, later King George IV, he acquired important seventeenth-century Dutch paintings, French furniture, gilt bronzes and Sèvres porcelain.

 It was, however, his son the 4th Marquess, one of the greatest collectors of the nineteenth century, who determined the essential character of the Wallace Collection we see today.
 Brought up in Paris by his mother after she separated from his father, the 4th Marquess later lived in style in a large apartment on the rue Laffitte and at Bagatelle, a château in the Bois de Boulogne.
 His art collecting combined aspects of both French and English taste and his enormous wealth (gained largely from estates in England and in particular Ireland) enabled him to indulge that taste to the full.